Wndrfl/beetlejs/README.md

 Since we are making an element that logs an alert whenever it is clicked, we need to tell the element to monitor itself for any click events and to react accordingly.

-To do this, we are going to take advantage of an *optional* method that Beetlejuice looks for and runs (when found) immediatly after successfully constructing the element.
+To do this, we are going to take advantage of an *optional* method that Beetlejuice looks for and runs (when found) immediately after successfully constructing the element.
 This method is called `setupAndValidate()`.

 <pre>BBB.subclass('ui.element','ui.alertButton',function(dom) {
 	this.dom = dom;